c1moore/YAS/README.md

-# YAC
+# YAS
-Yet Another Console.
-Simplified (but awesome and well-written) console built as a project for COP4600 (OS).
+Yet Another Shell.
+Simplified (but awesome and well-written) shell built as a project for COP4600 (OS).